-The main motivation for the multipass design results from the need to provide better QoS guarantees and traffic differentiation.
-Today, most NPs implement a run-to-completion paradigm.
-Therefore, heavy packets with long processing times until completion may significantly delay packets from lowlatency flows, possibly resulting in the starvation of such flows.
-The multipass NP architecture is targeted at tackling this problem, by ensuring a partial and dynamic packet isolation property that can shield low-latency flows from heavy packets.
-In addition to the fact that it avoids the run-to-completion paradigm, it also does not require the NP designer to define a large pipeline length in advance.
+In practice, another appeal of the multipass architecture is that it does not require the NP designer to define a large pipeline length in advance.
 This is especially useful for NPs with different possible markets.
-Furthermore, note that in multipass NPs, actually recycling packets would involve complex interconnections and large buffers.
+In addition, note that in multipass NPs, actually recycling packets would involve complex interconnections and large buffers.
 Therefore, to decrease the cost of recycling, packets practically stay buffered and small control messages go through recycling instead.

-This NP architecture with recycling has for instance been

-implemented in the recent Cisco QuantumFlow NP [12].
+This NP architecture with recycling has for instance been implemented in the recent Cisco QuantumFlow NP [33].
 Forming the heart of Cisco's most recent ASR 1000 edge routers, this 40-core NP might become the most widespread among high-speed routers.
-Also, although not strictly multipass NP architectures, several NP architectures in the literature already allow for recycling of complex packets, such as [31] for IP control packets, and [16] mostly for MPLS packets using a folded pipeline architecture.
+Also, although not strictly multipass NP architectures, several NP architectures in the literature already allow for recycling of complex packets, such as [24] for IP control packets.